seek-oss/braid-design-system/.changeset/plenty-yaks-find.md

 **Card:** Remove `rounded` prop

-The `rounded` prop only affected deleted themes such as `apac` and had no effect on supported themes.
+The `rounded` prop only affected deleted themes such as `apac` and has no effect on supported themes.

 **MIGRATION GUIDE:**
 ```diff